 Line item 31 C&I Graded

 Report all graded commercial and industrial (C&I) loans.
 Report only loans “graded” or “rated” using the reporting entity’s commercial credit rating system, as it is defined in the reporting entity’s normal course of business.
+This includes domestic and international business and corporate credit card or charge card loans for which a commercially graded corporation is ultimately responsible for repayment of credit losses incurred.

 Line item 32 Small Business (Scored/Delinquency Managed)